Rajpramukh: After 1956

-By the year 1969 Indian National Congress had split into Congress (Organization) and Congress (Ruling).
+By the year 1969 Indian National Congress had split into Congress (Organisational) and Congress (Requisitionist).
 Congress (R) was headed by Mrs. Indira Gandhi and to score public support she coined slogans like Garibi Hatao (Stop Poverty) which included promise to abolish the royal order.
 She de-recognized all the Maharajahs by a presidential order in 1969.
 But this was struck down by the Supreme Court of India.
 Eventually, the government by the 26th Amendment of the Constitution of India was successful in abolishing the Princely order.
 This process was completed by the end of 1971.
 Though a challenge to this amendment was mounted in the Supreme Court, the court neither heard the matter immediately nor gave any relief to the rulers.
 The case was ultimately decided against the rulers by as late as in 1993, by which time it had become fait accompli.